Rust-Wellcome/labwhere/presentation/slides.md

 - Extended our Rust learning
 - Contributing to the Oxc project
-- Rule architecture and pattern matching in Rust
 - Applying our rust concepts to larger projects
-- Rust in the real world
 - Plan to keep contributing